 Each stage details why an organisation would identify with it, what questions they should be asking, and how resources referenced can help progress their strategy development process.
 Overall, this roadmap can help businesses develop a deeper understanding of biodiversity and its connection to the fashion industry, new approaches to planning, mapping and evaluating biodiversity outcomes and nature dependencies, and target setting and reporting against evolving nature-related risks.
-It brings together resources including the outcomes of Transforming the Fashion Sector with Nature, a two-year project (2021-23) funded by the Global Environment Facility and coexecuted by Conservation International and The Fashion Pact.

 A business's nature journey does not end with the creation and implementation of its biodiversity strategy.
 As the regulatory landscape for nature continues to evolve, leading businesses will need to continue to review their strategies, iterating and incorporating any learnings and updates (such as more accurate supply chain data, an evolving evidence base regarding the sector's impact, and production shifts due to changing markets or retail climate) to maximise their positive impact.
-They will also need to look at education and capacity building to ensure teams are equipped with the knowledge and capabilities to design effective strategies, cultivate partnerships, and deliver on-the-ground impact.
+They will also need to look at education and capacity building to ensure teams are equipped with the knowledge and capabilities to design effective strategies, cultivate partnerships, and deliver on-theground impact.
 This must be grounded in an internal culture and management systems that support transformative leadership and innovation at all levels, critical to ensure the internal enabling environment for net-zero, nature-positive outcomes.